 Best Spinning Reels

 Though I suggest getting a baitcasting reel for catching tarpon, I understand that not everyone wants to learn how to use one.
-You probably grew up using spinning reels – like I did – and everyone I know did.
+You probably grew up using spinning reels – as I did – and everyone I know did.

 Many people use the spinning reels below for tarpon, and they love them.
 Here’s one from Penn that tarpon anglers use a lot.